 Any leftover, uncooked pumpkin leftover from your soup making and pumpkin carving can be chopped and left out for the local wildlife.
 Don’t leave out any cooked produce as this is likely to attract vermin.

-If that’s got you feeling all autumnal you should take a look at the new products in our Etsy shop.
+If that’s got you feeling all autumnal you should take a look at the new products in our online shop.
 There are lots of seasonal prints to buy.